robertobatts/aws-certification-notes/notes/23-networking-and-vpc.md

 - You can peer Transit Gateways across regions
 - Route Tables: limit which VPC can talk with other VPC
 - Works with Direct Connect Gateway, VPN connections
-- Supports IP Multicast (not supported by any other AWS service)
+- Supports **IP Multicast** (not supported by any other AWS service)
 - You can share Direct Connect between multiple accounts by attaching it to a Transit Gateway
+- You can add multiple Site-to-Site VPN connections to a Transit Gateway, while with Virtual Private Gateway you can have only one

 ## VPC - Traffic Mirroring
 - Allows you to capture and inspect network traffic in your VPC